James Stewart, Earl of Arran: The Ruthven raid

 In August 1582 Lennox and Arran held the Privy Council at Perth, and then returned to Dalkeith Palace near Edinburgh.
-James VI was invited to stay hunting in Perthshire, and he was taken at Huntingtower Castle by the Earl of Gowrie and his political faction on 22 August 1582, a kidnap known as the Ruthven Raid.
+James VI was invited to stay hunting in Perthshire, and he was taken at Huntingtower Castle (then known as "Ruthven Castle") by the Earl of Gowrie and his political faction on 22 August 1582, a kidnap known as the Ruthven Raid.
 The next day they gave the King their supplication or mandate, which stated;We have suffered now about the space of two years such false accusations, calumnies, oppressions and persecutions, by the means of the Duke of Lennox and him who is called the Earl of Arran, that the like of their insolencies and enormities were never heretofore born with in Scotland.
 Arran went to Huntingtower and was arrested by the raiders.
 Lennox was sent in exile to France and died.
 Gowrie ran Scotland for ten months, after issuing an indictment against Lennox and Arran that included the detail that the Countess of Arran was "a vile and impudent woman, over famous for her monstrous doings, not without suspicion of the devilish magical art."
-Arran was permitted to attend some council meetings to bolster support for the new regime.
+Arran was held for a time at Ruthven Castle.
+He was then permitted to attend some council meetings to bolster support for the new regime.

 Arran had obtained a quantity of jewels belonging to James VI, or to his mother, Mary, Queen of Scots.
 On 28 May 1583 his wife Elizabeth Stewart, returned sets of pearl, ruby, and diamond buttons, to the Master of Gray, who was master of the king's wardrobe.
 Later, in 1585, they returned more royal jewels, including the "Great H of Scotland".